 FGG says: Will it stand the test of time?

 Considering Liverpool fans are known for coming up with quite imaginative football chants, it's unlikely that this will become the ‘final' Hugo Ekitike song, but it works as a placeholder while someone with an acoustic guitar near Anfield comes up with something better.
-As of early 2026, we are still waiting, but it can't be far away.
+As of May 2026, we are still waiting, but it can't be far away.